 As I said, it is a hard topic to talk about and is by no means a push for private health cover.
 I am only talking about this to educate people that sometimes it may be a necessary part of your overall health.
 It just distresses me seeing people who need desperate immediate help, not being able to get it.
 I know that not everyone can afford it and believe me you have to shop around when you do start looking at it.
 The big companies are usually the worst to deal with and the smaller companies are usually the best to deal with, and give you better rebates.

-If you do need help with pain, or any health condition, or need someone who cares and can help you get the right advice and health management, please give my clinic staff a call.
-Just book in an initial extended consultation and let’s get you feeling like you again.
+If you do need help with pain, or a women’s health condition, help having a baby, or just need someone who cares and can help you get the right advice and health management, please give my clinic staff a call and find out how I may be able to assist you.

 -No Stone Left Unturned